bafta award icon.site

-It was a similar story at the Critics Choice Awards last week and, unsurprisingly, some of the guild awards (Actors Awards – formerly the Screen Actors Guild Awards – and the Directors’ Guild Awards).
+It was a similar story at the Critics Choice Awards last week, with Kleber Mendonça Filho and producer Emilie Lesclaux’s Best International Film award presented to them in a trivial manner on the red carpet, and, unsurprisingly, some of the guild awards (Actors Awards – formerly the Screen Actors Guild Awards – and the Directors’ Guild Awards).
 English only please!

 The guild lists aren’t a great surprise, with an ongoing habit of ignoring international movies; backed by their unions, these awards tend to favour their members, and in some cases films are marked as ineligible for entry if outside the membership (this was indeed the case for The Secret Agent at the DGAs).
 Yet, with these limiting boundaries, they are still talked about as signposts for the Oscars race, which has to be aggravating for anyone running a campaign for one of these films.